doums/milcheck/README.md

 #### Why ?

-As explained in the [mirror doc](https://wiki.archlinux.org/index.php/Mirrors) before a system upgrade i.e. `sudo pacman -Syu`, you have to be sure that the mirrors in your mirrorlist are up to date i.e. not out of sync.
+As explained in the [mirror doc](https://wiki.archlinux.org/index.php/Mirrors), before a system upgrade i.e. `sudo pacman -Syu`, you have to check that the mirrors in your mirrorlist are up to date i.e. not out of sync.

 #### Install from [crates.io](https://crates.io/crates/milcheck)